10 Best HVAC

 • Change filters regularly.
 Replacing or cleaning your air filters every 1–3 months helps air flow smoothly through your HVAC system.
 We also recommend regularly clearing dirt and debris away from the external parts of your system.

 • Keep your system clean.
-Regularly cleaning condenser fan blades, grills, indoor evaporator coil, and ductwork helps keep your HVAC system running efficiently and reduces your risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your system when it starts to look dirty.
+Regularly cleaning condenser fan blades, grills, indoor evaporator coil, and ductwork helps your HVAC system run efficiently and reduces your risk of mold.
+The National Air Duct Cleaners Association advises cleaning your heating and cooling system when it starts to look dirty.

 How To Choose a Local HVAC Company